avalon60/ctk_theme_builder/docs/UserGuide-2.2.md

 ![qa_application](https://github.com/avalon60/ctk_theme_builder/assets/89534395/2a713404-38f4-43c2-a474-12c18d0558ef)

 As you can see the UI Scaling has been set to 80%.
-The QA application has been enhanced to remember the last scaling setting selection as well as the placement of the window on your desktop.
+The QA application has been enhanced to remember the last scaling selection as well as the placement of the window on your desktop.

+**The QA application, once launched is autonomous; you will need to close it yourself, once it has served its purpose.**

 ## Tools Menu